 #07 – SMALL TOWN OF RICHMOND

 Located in the Coal River Valley, Richmond is a picturesque town only 20 minutes drive from the city centre of Hobart.
 Known for its well restored Georgian buildings, this little town has much to offer in terms of lovely boutiques, cafes and galleries.
 Richmond’s most photographed landmark is the Richmond Bridge which was built by the convicts in 1820s.
+Whilst we’re on the topic of convicts, take the kids to the Richmond Gaol, a gaol that was built before Port Arthur.

 Some great things for the kids to look out for in Richmond include Sweets & Treats for good old-fashioned lollies, the Puzzle People & Friends store for hand-made wooden jigsaw puzzles and the Riversdale Estate Peter Rabbit Garden where you’ll find the only Peter Rabbit garden in the southern hemisphere.